-Services that are covered for you What you must pay when you get these services Physician/Practitioner services, including doctor's office visits Medically-necessary medical care or surgery services furnished in a physician's office by a primary care provider In-Network: \$0 copayment Out-of-Network (POS): \$0 copayment Medically-necessary medical care or surgery services furnished in a certified ambulatory surgical center, hospital outpatient department, or any other location Please refer to the 'Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers' section in this benefits chart for applicable cost-sharing.
-Consultation, diagnosis, and treatment by a specialist In-Network: \$20 copayment You pay these amounts until you reach the out-of- pocket maximum.
-Out-of-Network (POS): \$20 copayment You pay these amounts until you reach the out-of- pocket maximum.
-Services provided by other health care professionals 20% coinsurance You pay these amounts until you reach the out-of- pocket maximum.
+Services that are covered for you What you must pay when you get these services Physician/Practitioner services, including doctor's office visits Covered services include: Medically-necessary medical care or surgery services furnished in a physician's office by a primary care provider In-Network: \$0 copayment Out-of-Network (POS): \$0 copayment • Medically-necessary medical care or surgery services furnished in a certified ambulatory surgical center, hospital outpatient department, or any other location Please refer to the 'Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers' section in this benefits chart for applicable cost-sharing. • Consultation, diagnosis, and treatment by a specialist In-Network: \$20 copayment You pay these amounts until you reach the out-of- pocket maximum.
+Out-of-Network (POS): \$20 copayment You pay these amounts until you reach the out-of- pocket maximum. • Services provided by other health care professionals 20% coinsurance You pay these amounts until you reach the out-of- pocket maximum.

-Services that are covered for you What you must pay when you get these services Basic hearing and balance exams performed by your PCP or specialist, if your doctor orders it to see if you need medical treatment Please refer to the 'Hearing services' section in this benefits chart for applicable cost-sharing.
+rvices that are covered for you What you must pay when you get these services Basic hearing and balance exams performed by your PCP or specialist, if your doctor orders it to see if you need medical treatment Please refer to the 'Hearing services' section in this benefits chart for applicable cost-sharing.
 Certain telehealth services, including: Diabetes Self-Management Training, Group Sessions for Mental Health Specialty Services, Individual Sessions for Mental Health Specialty Services, Kidney Disease Education Services, Physician Specialist Services and Primary Care Physician Services You have the option of getting these services through an in-person visit or by telehealth.
 If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth.
 The means of electronic exchange used for each Part B service offered as an MA additional telehealth benefit may be provided by telephone, video conference, or other internet-enabled technologies as they become available to the member and provider.
-Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location \$0-\$25 copayment Cost-sharing for telehealth matches cost-sharing for in-person visits You pay these amounts until you reach the out-of-pocket maximum.
+Some telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location \$0-\$35 copayment Cost-sharing for telehealth matches cost-sharing for in-person visits You pay these amounts until you reach the out-of- pocket maximum.